ibm-cloud-docs/vpc/delete-vpc-resources.md

 ```
 {: pre}

 The status of the load balancer changes to `deleting` immediately, but it is still returned when you do a list query.
 The deletion of a load balancer can take up to 30 minutes.
-You can request other subnet resources to be deleted in parallel while you wait for the load balancer to be deleted, but the subnet can't be deleted until the load balancer and all other resources in the subnet no longer appear in the list queries.
+You can request other subnet resources to be deleted in parallel while you wait for the load balancer to be deleted.
+However, the subnet can't be deleted until the load balancer and all other resources in the subnet no longer appear in the list queries.

 #### Delete all network interfaces in the subnet, if any
 {: #deleting-nics-api}